Graduate College Fellowship

-Nominating units will receive email notifications from the Graduate College three weeks after the nomination deadline.
+Nominating units will receive email notifications from the Graduate College three to four weeks after the nomination deadline.

 Note: If you have any issues accessing the nomination form, please ensure you are using your ASUrite when trying to access the form.
 In some instances, using a different browser may be necessary.